 - Overhead is not allowed to be deducted from the funds

-- CV or Biosketch (abridged, two-page format) for the PI and co-PIs (if applicable).
+- CV or Biosketch (abridged, two-page format) for the PI.

 Since this is an internal solicitation, proposals must be submitted directly to the Vice Chancellor for Research Office via this application form and not through SPO.